-Click on each box below to see projects from each of my co-ops.
+Click on each box below to see projects from that co-op.

 Smurfit Westrock does all sorts of packaging design and manufacturing, but my experience at their West Chester, OH design office was mostly involving merchandising displays for P&G products.